 the decision does not comply with the requirements of this Assurance Framework.

-In circumstances where there is a conflict between the any of the three parties (the Accountable Body, the Accountability Board and/or SELEP Ltd) the following process will be used to resolve the issue:
+In circumstances where there is a conflict between any of the three parties (the Accountable Body, the Accountability Board and/or SELEP Ltd) the following process will be used to resolve the issue:

 in the first instance, any dispute will be escalated to the chair of the Strategic Board and the Section 151 Officer of the Accountable Body within 10 working days of the dispute arising.
 The chair of the Strategic Board and the Accountable Body Section 151 Officer will discuss and, in good faith, attempt to agree on the action required to resolve the issue;